A journey round my father: methodological notes on an archaeological sensibility

 Archaeological times — memory and actuality

-For Laurent Olivier (Le Sombre Abîme du Temps: Mémoire et archéologie, Seuil 2008), archaeology is memory practice.
+For Laurent Olivier (in Le Sombre Abîme du Temps: Mémoire et archéologie, Seuil 2008), archaeology is memory practice.
 Walter Benjamin took this view in his opposition to what he called historicism.
 Archaeologists work with what remains.
 In contrast, the historicism of historiography would have us focus upon what happened in the past.
-What Benjamin identified as historicism cannot change the past; the past happened-as-it-did in such a disposition, and, so conceived, the past is a transcendent origin, a past-for-all-time, unchanging (how can one possibly change the past?!)
+What Benjamin identified as historicism is concerned with the past that happened-as-it-did.
+So conceived, the past is a transcendent origin, a past-for-all-time, unchanging (how can one possibly change the past?!)

 As a species of memory archaeology strikes up connections between past and present.
 Something found, a site, a room visited, might prompt response, reflection, action in the now and perhaps for the future (one might wish to record and preserve, for example, or change a course of action in the wake of an encounter, a re-collection, or choose what to discard and let go).
 In archaeology there is no static baseline, no fundament, no fixed and unchanging origin, such as the past, no continuities, nor universal stories of progress from past to present, except those that we fabricate.
 There are but ever-changing remains.
 A feature of remains is non-identity — an archaeological find, a memory object is NOT the past, not what it was, has been (or is).
 The archaeology of things involves discontinuity and actuality — past-present articulations.